top of page

 Foundation Programmes in Australia

-Do you long to go on your new journey and have a burning desire to study in Australia?
-It should not come as a surprise as Australia has consistently ranked highly on the list of top study abroad destinations for Malaysian students.
+Do you yearn to go on a new experience and have a strong desire to study in Australia?
+It's hardly surprising given that Australia has constantly rated third on the list of top study abroad destinations for Malaysian students, trailing only the United Kingdom and Ireland.

 Foundation programmes are university preparatory courses to prepare students for bachelor's degrees in Australia after SPM, IGCSE or UEC.
 They are the equivalent of Grade 12 qualifications in Australia and are designed mainly for international students who have completed Grade 11 in their home country or for those who have completed Grade 12 or equivalent qualification but fall short of university entry requirements.
 Students can find suitable foundation programmes that will enable them to progress to almost any programmes at universities across Australia.